simov/purest/README.md

 ### Node Core Options

-Any other HTTP request option not explicitly exposed in Purest can be passed using any of the response methods:
+Any other HTTP request option not explicitly exposed in Purest can be set using any of the response methods:

 ```js
 await google.request({socketPath: ''})